jorisvink/ce/README.md

 Is this editor for you?
 Definitely not, it is highly opinionated and tailored to my requirements.

-Its highlighting works best on a light background terminal.

 License
 -------
 Coma Editor is licensed under the ISC license.